folio-org/okapi/doc/guide.md

 interfaceType.
 If `type` is not specified, interfaces of all types are returned.

+For Eureka environments it's required to list each interface of type `multiple` as an `"optional"` dependency so that the sidecar gets initialized with this route.
+In an Okapi based environment that `"optional"` dependency is ignored.
+Declaring a multiple interface as `"requires"` dependency is not implemented and will fail in an Okapi based environment.

 ### Cleaning up
 We are done with the examples.
 Just to be nice, we delete everything we have
 installed: